Setting canonical URLs in Vue 3 composition API

 Problem Statement

 Client-side rendered (CSR) Vue 3 applications bypass traditional server-side meta injection.
 When Vue Router executes pushState navigation, the URL bar updates, but the DOM does not reload.
 Search engine crawlers initially parse the static index.html and only execute JavaScript after the hydration phase.
 If the <link rel="canonical"> tag remains static or updates asynchronously, Googlebot indexes the base URL for all route variations.
-This creates duplicate content clusters, splits link equity, and triggers parameter-based indexing bloat.
+This makes duplicate URLs compete against each other, splits link equity, and triggers parameter-based indexing bloat.
 For foundational head management patterns in SPAs, consult Vue Router Dynamic Meta Tags Setup.
 Without a deterministic, synchronous canonical injection strategy, dynamic routes will compete against each other in SERPs, degrading crawl budget efficiency and organic visibility.

 Step-by-Step Fix